HERE ARE ANSWERS TO SOME OF THE MOST COMMONLY ASKED QUESTIONS ABOUT WEATHER-RELATED CLOSINGS.

 Are my online courses affected by weather-related closings?

-No. All online courses at the University are taught asynchronously and are not affected by weather-related closings.
+No. Online courses at the University are not affected by weather-related closings and meet at their scheduled times.

 If classes begin at 10:30, do I have to show up then to my 9:30 a.m. lab?